Smart Impact app

 App Area Details

-The TESTED_OBJECTS column lists the number of objects that are covered by the test.
-Click a hyperlink in this column to display the tested objects in the Test Hit Details spreadsheet.
+The number of objects covered by the test.
+Select a hyperlink in this column to display the objects in the Test Hit Details spreadsheet.

 Test Data